-To avoid wasting time, use SiteGround’s domain search engine to get ideas for a blog name directly from available domains related to your subject area.
+SiteGround’s domain search engine makes it easy to get ideas for a blog name directly from available domains related to your subject area.

 When seeking blog name ideas and a domain, keep the following in mind:

-- Try include a keyword that represents what your blog is about;
+- Try to include a keyword that represents what your blog is about;

 - For personal topics use your name for the blog or a variation of it;